prisma/prisma/docs/faq.md

 ### How much does the Prisma Framework cost?

 The Prisma Framework is open source and using it is free of any charge!
+In the future, Prisma will offer additional cloud services to facilitate various database- and Prisma-related workflows.